Parallels/vagrant-parallels/README.md

 and [Vagrant](http://www.vagrantup.com/downloads) properly installed.
 We recommend that you use the latest versions of these products.

-Since Parallels provider is a Vagrant plugin, installing is so easy:
+Since Parallels provider is a Vagrant plugin, installing is easy:

 ```
 $ vagrant plugin install vagrant-parallels